clipos/products_clipos/doc/kernel.rst

    Same reasoning as above but for the Spectre v4 vulnerability.
 Note that this mitigation requires updated microcode for Intel processors.

+.. describe:: mds=full,nosmt

+   This parameter controls optional mitigations for the MDS class of Intel CPU vulnerabilities.
+Not specifying this parameter is equivalent to setting ``mds=full``, which leaves SMT enabled and therefore is not a complete mitigation.
+Note that this mitigation requires an Intel microcode update.

 .. describe:: iommu=force

    Even if we correctly enable the IOMMU in the kernel configuration, the